Coronavirus Employees' Help

 So if you lend a desktop computer including monitor and speakers as a favour to a friend and it's all stolen from their home, you won't be covered.
 Similarly, lend them a microwave for a party which is then damaged in a fire, and you won't get a payout.
 You'll also need to watch out for the small print on the following:

 You'll only get a payout if it is stolen from a public place if it is locked to a fixed street item such as a railing or bike stand.
 Pop into a local shop or library and leave your bicycle propped up against a wall, and a claim will be rejected.
-See if specialist bike insurance is right for you.
+See if specialist bicycle insurance is right for you.

 A claim for a handbag or rucksack that's begun to fray at the seams or wear through won't usually be covered, for example.
 Similarly, electrical goods that break down or simply stop working won't be insured.